-- Ankle sprain: typically occurs when the foot turns inward as a person runs, turns or lands on the ankle after a jump.
+- Ankle sprain: This type of sprain typically happens when the foot turns inward as you run, turn or land on the ankle after a jump.

-- Knee sprain: typically occurs after a blow to the knee or a fall.
+- Knee sprain: Typically, this occurs after a blow to the knee or a fall.
 Sudden twisting of the knee may result in a sprain.

-- Wrist sprain: typically occurs when one falls and lands on an outstretched hand.
+- Wrist sprain: This sprain often happens when you fall and land on an outstretched hand.

 What causes a sprain?

-A sprain is caused by either direct or indirect trauma that knocks the joint out of position and overstretches, sometimes rupturing the supporting ligaments.
-Examples of trauma include rolling of the ankle, a fall or a blow to the body.
+A sprain is caused by either a direct or indirect injury (trauma) that knocks the joint out of position and overstretches, sometimes tearing the supporting ligaments.
+Examples of injuries that cause a sprain can include: